CSSUoB/cssuob.github.io/about.md

 ---
 # About us

 Welcome to the **Computer Science Society**!
-We are the departmental society in the School of Computer Science at the University of Birmingham.
+We are the departmental society in the School of Computer Science at the University of Birmingham!

 We are one of over 300 Guild of Students societies and one of 35+ EPS College societies.
 Being a student is not just about working hard, you have to enjoy it too!
 That is why CSS is working making sure to create events and provide a